Campus: Virginia Tech Blacksburg Campus

 Virginia Tech's M.A. program provides a broad grounding in the history of philosophy, in the analytic tradition in metaphysics and epistemology, and in ethics and value theory, including political philosophy.
 Our program also has a traditional and ongoing strength in the history and philosophy of science.

-Master of Arts in Philosophy provides a broad grounding in the history of philosophy, in the analytic tradition in metaphysics and epistemology, and in ethics and value theory, including political philosophy.
 Our program also has a traditional and ongoing strength in the history and philosophy of science.
 We do not require that a student have completed an undergraduate philosophy major.
 A number of our students have come to philosophy too late in their undergraduate years to complete a major, and many of them returned back to school after some years of completing their undergraduate degrees.

 The MA degree requires a minimum of 30 semester hours of graduate level coursework.
 Up to 6 of these hours can be from 4000 level courses in cases where the areas in question are not covered at the 5000 or 6000 level.
 Students may complete the degree by selecting either a Thesis or a Non-thesis track.
 Students who wish to pursue either option must petition to do so after consultation with their advisors.
 If the student chooses the thesis option, this choice should take place by the end of the second semester of study, so that a plan of independent research can be set up for the summer and a draft of the thesis can be presented to the student’s advisor by early fall of the second year.
 Late petitions may be considered after the summer, at the faculty’s discretion, but generally not after the first month of the fall semester of the second year.